Chelsea-Fullstack-Homework/Capstone-Project/README.md

 ```

-Starting the Back-End server wil allow you to make API calls via 'ExpressJS'.
+Starting the Back-End server will allow you to make API calls via 'ExpressJS'.
 1. Open a duplicate tab of the app root directory in terminal or iTerm2.
 2. Copy and paste this code: